 • There are no process water discharges from the plant.

-The overall assessment is that the pyrolysis plant will have limited environmental impact.
+The overall assessment is that the pyrolysis plant has limited environmental impact.

 Contact Us